carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.rst

 The Kaleidoscope Language
 =========================

-This tutorial will be illustrated with a toy language that we'll call "`Kaleidoscope <http://en.wikipedia.org/wiki/Kaleidoscope>`_" (derived from "meaning beautiful, form, and view").
-Kaleidoscope is a procedural language that allows you to define functions, use conditionals, math, etc. Over the course of the tutorial, we'll extend Kaleidoscope to support the if/then/else construct, a for loop, user defined operators, JIT compilation with a simple command line interface, etc.
+This tutorial is illustrated with a toy language called "`Kaleidoscope <http://en.wikipedia.org/wiki/Kaleidoscope>`_" (derived from "meaning beautiful, form, and view").
+Kaleidoscope is a procedural language that allows you to define functions, use conditionals, math, etc. Over the course of the tutorial, we'll extend Kaleidoscope to support the if/then/else construct, a for loop, user defined operators, JIT compilation with a simple command line interface, debug info, etc.

-Because we want to keep things simple, the only datatype in Kaleidoscope is a 64-bit floating point type (aka 'double' in C parlance).
+We want to keep things simple, so the only datatype in Kaleidoscope is a 64-bit floating point type (aka 'double' in C parlance).
 As such, all values are implicitly double precision and the language doesn't require type declarations.
 This gives the language a very nice and